 21 lessons about lemurs, Madagascar, and the environment

 The Ako Lemur Lesson Plans were designed for teachers and zoo educators to be used alongside the Ako book series.
-They feature characters, themes, and activities related to the stories in the Ako books.
 The lessons feature characters, themes, and activities related to the stories in the Ako books.
 Each lesson is aligned with both Florida state and national science education standards.
 They are intended for children age 5 to 11.
 The Ako Educator’s Guide compliments the Ako Lemur Lesson Plans and provides background information about the concepts conveyed to students through the lessons.
 The lesson plans include activities involving science, math, language arts, physical education, and art.

 Supplemental video for Ako lesson “Lemur Ethogram”